Introduction

 Before enabling FME Flow connection storage, consider permissions as discussed in Part 1.

-1. Open Tools > FME Options > Default Paths
+1. Open Utilities > FME Options > Default Paths

 2. From the Manage menu, choose Change Connection Storage